top of page

 Co-Creator

-She became involved with border issues after seeing news reports of children separated from their families and abandoned in detention center cages.
-Initially she felt helpless; but became convinced that she had to "do something".
-In response she began working on a series of drawings depicting the struggles of asylum seekers.
-These initial drawings became the Way of Asylum which is a modern day Stations of the Cross showing the journey of migrant families.
-Since 2020 this website has been viewed by people all over the U.S. and the world.
+After moving to Tucson she saw the news reports of children separated from their families and abandoned in detention center cages.
+She was convinced that she had to do something.
+She decided to revisit the art she had created thirty years before.
+This time her series of drawings depicted the struggles of asylum seeker families. (who at that time came primarily from Central America) This became the Way of Asylum.
+Since 2020 this website has been viewed by people all over the U.S. and the world. https://www.thewayofasylum.com

 She has also had the privilege of creating posters, banners and art for a bi-national asylum advocacy group called Save Asylum. https://www.saveasylum.org/